-At the time, Tavoletta was one of the few bots to allow administrators to authenticate through a password, and after doing so, Tavoletta would store the user's address as authenticated, both allowing authorized users to switch their nick after authentication and preventing other users from misusing the both by temporarily using an authorized nickname.
+At the time, Tavoletta was one of the few bots to allow administrators to authenticate through a password, and after doing so, Tavoletta would store the user's address as authenticated, both allowing authorized users to switch their nickname after authentication and preventing other users from misusing the both by temporarily using an authorized nick.
 Additionally, Tavoletta sported a rudimentary ACL, that allowed different user roles to be allowed to perform different commands.

 With time, what started as a simple channel-management bot, evolved including games such as UNO, scrabble, scratch cards, slot machines and more.
 It also started to pick up a variety of features that didn't really make sense on their own, so they got added to the bot.
 One such example is a system to validate GoogleWhacks and record them.
-The list of GoogleWhacks gathered by Tavoletta was published on a issue of Hacker Journal.
+The list of GoogleWhacks gathered by Tavoletta was even published on an issue of Hacker Journal.

-Tavoletta was requested on a few channel, since it was a good bot to have around to kill some time.
+Tavoletta was requested on a few channels, since it was a good bot to have around to kill some time.
 It would also count how many messages a user would write, awarding them achievements for their eloquence, so it encouraged discussion.
 However, this conflicted with some new features that were being added, that made sense just on the channels that I owned or administered.
 This prompted the creation of two new bots: Panda and Bans3rv.

 Tavoletta is the Italian name of one of the minor characters of the Ed Edd n Eddy animated series.
 In this cartoon, one of the kids has an imaginary friend named Plank (Tavoletta, in the Italian translation) that is just a wooden plank with a hand-drawn face.

 Copyright © 2020 - 2024 Riccardo Bastianini — All rights reserved.